 Minestrone is a delicious, hearty, thick soup of Italian origin made with common ingredients such as beans, onions, celery, carrots, vegetable stock, and tomato, pasta or rice.
 There is no recipe set in stone for Minestrone, it is usually made of the vegetables that are in season at the time.

-We know by now; when Fall hits I enjoy my soup recipes.
-Living in Central Florida, I have some really great fresh vegetable choices all year around; so I tend to use fresh organic baby spinach instead of cabbage in my soup recipe.
+We know by now when Fall hits I enjoy my soup recipes.
+Living in Central Florida, I have some really great fresh vegetable choices all year round; so I tend to use fresh organic baby spinach instead of cabbage in my soup recipe.
 If you prefer cabbage, you can add it instead of the organic baby spinach.

 Minestrone was always a big hit for our family in the fall and winter months up North; we always used it as an opportunity to use up any and all veggies hanging out in the vegetable bin.
 I have to tell you we started living large over the years with the veggie additions in this recipe and the pot of Minestrone soup just grew and grew, so plan on using a large pot and feeding serve people.